Rome Travel Guide

 Address: Via dei Fori Imperiali Rome

-The site of ancient Rome's commercial, political and religious centre retires in the valley between the Capitoline and Palatine hills.
+The site of Ancient Rome's commercial, political and religious centre rests in the valley between the Capitoline and Palatine hills.
 The Forum's main thoroughfare, Via Sacra, slices through the old market square and former civic centre.
-To make sense of the ruins and relics of the old Republic it is helpful to consult a map of the area.
-Some of the best preserved and most notable monuments include the impressive Arch of Septimus Severus - a construction designed to celebrate Roman victory over the Parthinians - and the former atrium of the House of the Vestal Virgins and Temple of Vesta.
-Also of note are the Temple of Antoninus and Faustina, and the Arch of Titus, built to celebrate Titus' destruction of Jerusalem in AD 70.
-To the right of the arch are stairs snaking up the Palatine hill through a series of terraces to the Farnese gardens.
-The scented avenue festooned with roses and orange trees gives way to a vista over the Forum.
+To make sense of the ruins and relics of the old Republic, it is helpful to consult a map of the area.
+Some of the best-preserved and most notable monuments include the impressive Arch of Septimus Severus - a construction designed to celebrate Roman victory over the Parthinians - and the former atrium of the House of the Vestal Virgins, and the Temple of Vesta.
+Also of note are the Temple of Antoninus and Faustina, and the Arch of Titus, built to celebrate Titus' destruction of Jerusalem in 70 AD.
+To the right of the arch are stairs snaking up the Palatine Hill, through a series of terraces to the Farnese gardens.
+The scented avenue, festooned with roses and orange trees, gives way to a magnificent vista over the Forum.
+Negotiating your way through the ruins is thrilling but can be confusing and this attraction is best tackled with a guide or at least a good map.
+There are some really wonderful guides available and they enrich the experience with information and context.<br /><br />

 The Colosseum